christwinn/woocommerce-api-client-java/README.md

 /** Generic system setup **/

 /** Following the simple methodology: Reaction<SingularType> = PluralType.action.getResponse();
- *  More specific examples are provided under the 'PluralType' sections further down **/
+ *  More specific examples are provided under the 'PluralType' sections further down.
+ *
+ * Builders can also be accessed via Woocommerce.PluralType.create()/read()/etc for extra simplicity.
+ *
+ **/

 /**Create**/